abhinjata/graphmylife/content/articles/article10/index.md

 lastmod: 2024-07-12
 tags: ["philosophy"]
 author: ["A.J."]
+description: >
-description: 'Selfishness, even in good deeds, is an inherent part of human nature, with the distinction between "positive" and "negative".'
+  Selfishness, even in good deeds, is an inherent part of human nature, with the distinction between "positive" and "negative".
+summary: >
-summary: 'Selfishness, even in good deeds, is an inherent part of human nature, with the distinction between "positive" and "negative".'
+  Selfishness, even in good deeds, is an inherent part of human nature, with the distinction between "positive" and "negative".
 cover:
   alt: "Some Uses For Olive Oil"
   relative: false
 ---

 “There’s no such thing as a selfless good deed”